Aeroluna/LunaCoopMod/README.md

 - Increased duration of Sky Fury's Tactical Realignment from 5 seconds to 10 seconds.
 - Reworked Sky Fury's Tactical Realignment to increase attack speed by 50% instead of attack damage.

-Increased duration should make it easier to get value from the buff.
+- Removed Sky Fury's Tactical Realignment cooldown.

+This passive sucked.
+Increasing the duration and removing the cooldown should make this actually usable.
 Increase attack speed instead of attack damage to help mitigate overkill.

+- Changed Aesir Turbines effect to additionally increase movement speed of Assault Mode Sky Furies by 25%.

+The original passive never even explicitly stated it only affects Fighter Mode!

-- Changed Sky Fury's Rank 1 to additionally increase weapon range by +2.
+- Added additional effect to Sky Fury's Rank 1 that increases weapon range by +2.

 Sky Furies are super fragile until reaching Rank 3.
 Increased range should help them kite enemies, especially with the Viking speed upgrade.

+- Reduced Pride of Augustgrad Yamato Cannon cooldown from 120 seconds to 100 seconds.

+They had a longer cooldown than Versus Battlecruisers!

+- Removed fake heal from Imperial Intercessors.

+It was so annoying when these got stuck too far back, now they'll push up with your army.
+They might push up *too* far but hey, they have cloak and Ignite Afterburners.
+Healer AI in general may be revisited in the future.

 - Added Pride of Augustgrad portrait.
 - Added Sky Fury portrait.